 Some small elephant ear looking plant varieties such as Colocasia esculenta can handle full sun when grown outdoors.
 Leaves may burn at first but once acclimated to the sunlight will do fine.

-However, by providing a light shade but still strong light, plants can grow massive.
+However, by providing a light partial shade but still strong light, elephant ear plants can grow massive.

 Indoors provide as much light as possible.
 Good strong light is important to produce strong stems to hold up the large elephant ear leaves.

-Regular room temperatures are fine and the plant is able to tolerate temps into the 60 degree range.
+Regular room temperatures are fine and the plant is able to tolerate temps into the 60° degree Fahrenheit range.

-Overall, it is best to grow the plant outside during the summer.
+Overall, it is best to grow the elephant ears outside during the summer.

 Watering and Feeding

 When growing elephant ears, remember they crave water.
-They are a swamp plant that develop a good, hardy, root system under water.
+They are a swamp plant that develops a good, hardy, root system under water.

 This is why the Colocasia finds itself “dressing up” shallow backyard ponds and a good option for those looking for landscape foliage plants to plant in wet areas.

-Being a fast grower, they are also heavy feeders.
+Being a fast grower, elephant ear plants are also heavy feeders.
 They can be feed at every watering and responds well to foliar fertilizers and slow-release fertilizers but they need to be high in nitrogen.